Singapore High Court compels party to arbitration to engage in mediation

 The Court noted there was no existing case law in Singapore ordering specific performance in relation to mediation, and so it set out the factors and considerations behind its decision in detail.
 The Court applied the leading caselaw principles in relation to specific performance as a remedy generally, that is, whether the order for specific performance was just and equitable in the circumstances.[2]

-After analysisng the four relevant factors set out below, the Court concluded it would be just and equitable in all the circumstances to compel PQ to attend mediation while the arbitral proceedings were ongoing, and granted Maxx’s request for an order for specific performance.
+After analysing the four relevant factors set out below, the Court concluded it would be just and equitable in all the circumstances to compel PQ to attend mediation while the arbitral proceedings were ongoing, and granted Maxx’s request for an order for specific performance.

-Factor 1 – Indequacy of damages
+Factor 1 – Inadequacy of damages

 The first factor the Court considered was whether awarding Maxx damages would be an adequate remedy in the circumstances,[3] instead of compelling PQ to mediate.
 The Court agreed with Maxx that in this case, damages would not be an adequate substitute for PQ’s participation in mediation and the opportunity to reach an agreement without incurring further cost and delay:[4]